 That’s nonsense.
 Our faith is shown in our works.
 Biblically, this is the scale that will be used.
-No works can every merit our salvation by their own sake.
+No works can ever merit our salvation by their own sake.
 That is heresy and that is not Orthodox.
-But our faith can only be determined by the fruits which have shown forth and the apostles and Christ are very clear that our deeds will be the measure of that.
+But our faith is always most readily determined by the fruits which have shown forth and the apostles and Christ are very clear that our deeds will be the measure of that.

 So yes, the Orthodox bishops. priests, and the early Church fathers, can all be heard urging the faithful to do good works.
 But these works are not done for their own merit.
 They are not done out of a belief that they assure our salvation.
 Rather we understand that, being filled with the Holy Spirit and with faith in our Lord and Savior Jesus Christ, we must show forth that faith in our works.

 Every tree that bringeth not forth good fruit is hewn down, and cast into the fire.
 Wherefore by their fruits ye shall know them.
 Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.[xi]